 A story that I hear far too often is that of a person who started learning guitar but then stopped.
 This can be for countless reasons.
-However, you can ALWAYS get back into playing.
+However, you can ALWAYS get back into playing!
+No one is too old and it's never been too long to get playing again.
 For those that want to get started jamming along to real songs, I highly recommend my FREE 10 Day Guitar Starter Course.

 6 tips to start playing guitar again